 When choosing a golf cart lift kit:

-- Make sure that the kit is compatible with your particular golf cart model.
+- First, ensure the kit is compatible with your particular golf cart model.

 - Use caution when driving a lifted golf cart, as it will be higher off the ground and take a bit more effort to stop.